vivo-community/vivo-vagrant/README.md

 ~~~

 ## Starting the GUI and development environment
+Go to the VirtualBox console -- This is probably labeled as VirtualBoxVM -- it shoudl have a login prompt and perhaps console messages
-Login to the system with vagrant ssh as mentioned above.
+On the console - ogin to the system with the user/password = vagrant/vagrant
 Start the XFCE desktop with the command
 $ startx

 ### Changing the display
- * set virtualbox to scaled mode
+ * set virtualbox to scaled mode  ( this makes resizing much easier _
-   -- View -> Scaled Mode
+   * <right ctrl  C> WINDOWS;   <Command C>  MAC
    * In the XFCE desktop - right click -> Applications -> Settings -> Display
     * Select a display that suites your display - eg 1400x1040
     * Click Apply